openmrs/openmrs-book-guide/troubleshooting.md

 To solve this problem, delete or move any files in the modules directory that are not modules with an.omodextension.

-In particular, theBIRT Runtimecreates various log files in the modules directory when theBIRTmodule is stopped.
-If you are using theBIRT Report module, there may be non-module files in the OpenMRS modules directory--typically,derby.logorvelocity.log.
+In particular, the **BIRT Runtime** creates various log files in the modules directory when the **BIRT** module is stopped.
+If you are using the **BIRT Report** module, there may be non-module files in the OpenMRS modules directory--typically, **derby.log** or **velocity.log**.
 These files can safely be moved to another location or deleted.

-To prevent thederby.logfrom being created in future, delete the directoryorg.apache.derby.core\_10.1.2.1 which is located under the following directory.
+To prevent thederby.logfrom being created in future, delete the directory **org.apache.derby.core\_10.1.2.1** which is located under the following directory.

-birt-runtime-2\_2\_0/ReportEngine/plugins/
+> birt-runtime-2\_2\_0/ReportEngine/plugins/

 ### MySQL packet length errors, or MySQL Error 2006